FREQUENTLY ASKED QUESTIONS (FAQs)

 Does my appeal have to be on a specific form?
 Yes.
 In accordance with Board Rule 8-38, the Consolidated Appeal/Dispute Form is required for all appeals and is available on the SPB and DPA websites as well as at the SPB offices at 1525 Sherman Street, 4th Floor.

 What is the process for filing a Whistleblower Claim?
 An employee who seeks to have an allegation of retaliation for disclosure of information reviewed by the Board must file a complaint with the Board using the Whistleblower Complaint form.
-The department's response must be filed within 45 days after the date the complaint was filed with the Board.
+The department's response to the complaint must be filed within 45 days after the date the complaint was filed with the Board.
 If the employee does not have a consititional or statutory right to a hearing, the case will be subject to the discretionary review process.

-What exactly happens at a commencement?
-At a commencement, the parties present an opening statement, factual stipulations (that is, facts that the parties agree upon), and stipulated exhibits (that is, exhibits that the parties agree upon).
+What is a commencement hearing?
+At a commencement hearing, the parties present an opening statement, factual stipulations (facts that the parties agree upon), and stipulated exhibits (exhibits that the parties agree upon).
 Commencements may be conducted by phone with the parties.
 Dates for a hearing may also be selected by the parties during the commencement.

 What is the difference between an information sheet and a prehearing statement?
-Information sheets are submitted in order for the ALJ to make a recommendation to grant or deny a hearing.
+Information sheets are submitted in order for the judge to make a recommendation to grant or deny a hearing.
 They contain the facts the party is prepared to prove if a hearing is granted, legal argument, witnesses, exhibits and remedy or relief sought.
 Pre-hearing statements are submitted before a hearing to lay out one’s case and contain a statement of claims and defenses, undisputed facts, disputed issues of fact, points of law, witnesses, exhibits and stiputlations of fact reached by the parties.